The average commute at VAUDE in 2016 was 14 kilometers. That adds up to over 1.3 million km of commuting!

 The VAUDE mobility concept consists of six components with which we want to motivate our employees to be as eco-friendly mobile as possible.

 The VAUDE bike program not only includes a repair shop with an inner tube vending machine, covered and lit bike parking, riding technique and repair courses and showers, but also eight rental eBikes that are available to all employees.
 Employees can "refuel" their own private eBikes free of charge while at work.

 Since 2015, all VAUDE employees can take advantage of the "JobRad" (JobBike).
 The tax principle for company cars (so-called 1%-rule) also applies to bicycles and eBikes.
 And it applies to all employees, regardless of their access to a company car.
 VAUDE is collaborating with two providers: JobRad and DerbyCycle.

 A total of 49 VAUDE employees (21 in 2016) have used the program to acquire new, high-quality bikes for their commute.

 CEO Antje von Dewitz lead by example.

 In our hilly surroundings that are challenging even for ambitious cyclists, the biggest potential for energy and emissions savings comes from carpooling.
-VAUDE therefore cooperates with flinc, a social mobility network.
+VAUDE is therefore collaborating with http://www.flinc.org, a social mobility network.
 VAUDE has its own group for employees so that can quickly and easily offer rides or find rides, free of charge.